oysttyer/oysttyer.github.io/docs/userGuide.md

     h8> <FunnelFiasco> I just really like writing documentation.

-Menu codes are typically a letter followed by a single-digit number, except direct messages which prepend a d and search results (including threads, `/again`, etc) which prepend a z.
+Menu codes are typically a letter followed by a single-digit number, except direct messages which prepend a `d` and search results (including threads, `/again`, etc) which prepend a `z`.

 The username may also be prepended with special characters that give you more information about a tweet.